Wuziyi616/SlotDiffusion/docs/install.md

 ```

 Then install PyTorch which is compatible with your cuda setting.
-In our experiments, we use PyTorch 1.10.1 and CUDA 11.3 (PyTorch 1.12.1 + CUDA 11.3 is also tested, the CUDA version is fine as long as it meets the requirement [here](https://pytorch.org/get-started/previous-versions/)):
+In our experiments, we use PyTorch 1.10.1 and CUDA 11.3 (PyTorch 1.12.1 + CUDA 11.3 is also tested, the CUDA version is fine as long as it meets the requirement [here](https://pytorch.org/get-started/previous-versions/).
+PyTorch 2.0 is not tested but could also be compatible):

 ```
 conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge
+pip install pytorch-lightning==1.6.2 torchmetrics==0.8.0
 ```

 The codebase heavily relies on [nerv](https://github.com/Wuziyi616/nerv) for project template and Trainer.